South Carolina Employment Discrimination Lawyer

 Time Limits on Filing Discrimination Lawsuit

 You should realize that most discrimination cases have short statute of limitations — many as short as 300 days from the last act of discrimination.
-This means if you wait more than 300 days to act, you may have lost your opportunity to seek a remedy for the harm done to you.
+So, waiting to take action is not an option.

 Our Blog Read The Latest About Employment Law

 Uber’s in the news yet again.
 This time, it’s Uber’s service in South Carolina that has spawned complications for the...

 True or FLSA: Employees Should Get Paid for All Hours Worked (Or, Integral and Indispensable Duties under the Fair Labor Standards Act)